- Department of Public Health

 Health Sciences, B.S.
 (No Concentration)

-Students who choose No Concentration for their Health Sciences degree must complete 30 units of electives to meet Health Sciences major requirements.
+Students who choose the general health sciences (no Concentration) for their degree must complete 30 units of electives to meet Public Health major requirements.
 You may either choose 30 units of HSC-prefixed course electives or a combination of HSC-prefixed course electives and the pre-approved electives (BIOL270, BIOL271, PHYS125, CHEM111, CHEM112, CHEM230, CHEM340).

-**Note: Pre-approved electives are lower-division courses and while they may help you meet Health Sciences major requirements, Cal State East Bay requires a set number of upper-division units to meet university graduation requirements – see a General Education advisor or Major Advisor for more information
+**Note: Pre-approved electives are lower-division courses and while they may help you meet Public Health major requirements, Cal State East Bay requires a set number of upper-division units to meet university graduation requirements – see a General Education advisor or Major Advisor for more information

-Any concentration chosen for the Health Sciences degree will meet our Program Learning Objectives (PLOs) which describe what students will learn, what skills they develop, what experiences they will have (or likely have) as a result of completing the requirements for the Health Sciences Bachelor’s degree from the Department of Public Health
+Any concentration chosen within the Department of Public Health will meet our Program Learning Objectives (PLOs) which describe what students will learn, what skills they develop, what experiences they will have (or likely have) as a result of completing the requirements for the Bachelor’s degree from the Department of Public Health

 Public Health – Program Learning Objectives